 What are the qualifications for becoming a medical courier?

 There is no specific educational background required to become a medical courier.
-However, many medical couriers have some experience in the medical or pharmaceutical industry.
-This could include experience working as a pharmacist, doctor, nurse, medical assistant, or other medical professionals.
+However, many medical couriers have some experience in the medical or medicine industry.
+This could include experience working as a pharmacist, doctor, nurse, medical assistant, or other medical professional.

 Common requirements to become a medical courier:

 - Drivers must be 21 years of age or older

 - Solid knowledge of the city you’ll be working in

 - A registered, insured and inspected car, SUV, or van that’s less than 10 years old